IndexNAP

 National Action Plans help countries move from high-level political commitments to concrete action.
 They create a shared vision, define priorities, and provide a structure for implementation across ministries, institutions, and sectors.

 This is especially important for antimicrobial resistance, where surveillance, stewardship, laboratory systems, infection prevention, awareness, regulation, and financing all need to work together.
+Without a coordinating framework, these efforts often remain siloed and insufficiently resourced.

 A Plan of Plans